A Modified CTGAN-Plus-Features Based Method for Optimal Asset Allocation: Example of Application

-In conclusion, based on the previous results we can state with confidence that the CTGAN does create data samples that are compatible with the original data (i.e., it preserves both, the marginal and joint distribution).
-Having validated the SDGP, the next step is to asses the merits of the optimization approach itself.
+In conclusion, based on the previous results we can state with confidence that the CTGAN does create data samples congruent with the original dataset, effectively preserving both marginal and joint distributions.
+Furthermore, our results highlight a tangible improvement in the quality of data generation attributable to the incorporation of the clustering process.
+Having validated the SDGP, the next step is to assess the merits of the optimization approach itself.